n4s-linux/n4s/README.md

 You can easily build in custom logic to optimize and refine your processes.

-Your data can be easily exported to an open format that you can take with you later to any other system.

 # Lord in his own house
 With n4s you have full control over your own data.